collab-tools/collab-dashboard/README.md

      - Start nginx service :
         ```bash
         $ sudo service nginx restart```

+7. If run in local server:
+* start server at `/collab-dashboard` by running `npm run dev`
+* start client at `/collab-dashboard/public` by running `grunt build`and`grunt watch`

-7. Open http://localhost:4000 on your browser and login with admin credentials.
+8. Open http://localhost:4000 on your browser and login with admin credentials.

 ### Additional Notes